-20 Best Xbox Series X|S RPGs of All Time - Gameranx
+28 Best Xbox Series X/S RPGs of All Time - Gameranx

 Platform: PC, PS4, PS5, Xbox One, Xbox Series X/S

 PlatinumGames developed NieR: Automata as a sequel to 2010’s Nier.
-The game is set during a proxy war between alien-created machines and human-crafted androids.
-The story requires multiple playthroughs in order for players to unlock key story elements and progress through the game.
+The game is set during a proxy war between alien-created machines and human-crafted androids, and this particular game requires multiple playthroughs in order for players to unlock key story elements and progress through the game.
 NieR: Automata combines role-playing with hack-and-slash action, as well as elements of the shoot ’em up genre.
-The game has been praised for its story, gameplay, and music.
-It is especially great to play on Xbox Series X/S!
+The game has been praised for its story, gameplay, and music, and is a fantastic addition to the Xbox Series X/S!

 #9 Yakuza: Like A Dragon